Pros and Cons of Using Focus Groups Within Your Research

 According to a dissertation help firm, the moderator and participants are building blocks in Focus Group sessions.
 Their descriptions are as follows;

-• Moderator
+Moderator

 A moderator is a confident person in the Focus Group Research Strategy.
-This person leads target population of the study through different questions.
+This person leads the target population of the study through different questions.
 A moderator is an unbiased person in the Focus Group.
 He is neutral throughout the data collection process.
 The moderator may be the researcher himself.
-He/she may also be a professional hired through external sources.
+They may also be a professional hired through external sources.

-• Respondents
+Respondents

-• Is Focus Group Research Strategy used for Quantitative, Qualitative, or both methods?
+Is Focus Group Research Strategy used for Quantitative, Qualitative, or both methods?

 Related: Nobel Prize in Research for Touch and Heat

-• Pros of using Focus Group in the Research
+Pros of using Focus Group in the Research

-The researcher uses Focus Group to collect detailed information from the participants.
+The researcher uses a Focus Group to collect detailed information from the participants.
 Some pros of using Focus Group are as follows;

 • It obtains immediate information from respondents of the study.